Benster900/old_CloudsOfHoney/README.md

 ### Local Malware
 Ansible is used to retrieve malware from each sensor and store it locally for 24 hours.
 Within this 24 hour window the malware is processes by a binary analyzer.
 `Location: /srv/malwareSamples/<date>`

-## Malware Partition
-A seperate partition is created on the system with the execution permissions turned off.

-### Rclone
-My university has Google Apps so I get "unlimited" Google Drive space.
-I decided to store all my samples on Google Drive rather than pay for Amazon S3.

 # Alerts
 ## SMTP Alerts